deepanshululla/pythonic_dsl/README.md

 This is a python interpreter written in python using Antlr4.

-The interpreter is pretty basic and only understands a few commands such as if-else conditions, print statements, and evaluation Reverse polish notations.
+The interpreter is pretty basic and only understands a few commands such as comments, if-else conditions, print statements, and evaluation Reverse polish notations.